ankitects/faqs/src/resetting-progress-in-a-deck.md

 --------------------------------

 1. Find the cards you want to reset in the browser.
-2. Select all the cards and choose Cards->Forget.
+2. Select all the cards and choose **Cards**->**Forget**.

 When you do this, Anki will turn the cards back into new cards.
-If you click Info in the browser you'll see any previous reviews you've done listed there, but that history will not influence how the cards are scheduled: they will be treated just like new cards.
+If you click **Info** in the browser you'll see any previous reviews you've done listed there, but that history will not influence how the cards are scheduled: they will be treated just like new cards.

 Removing the review history
 ---------------------------------